deadlyvipers/dojo_rules/introduction.md

 Well, this isn't awkward...
-I think the git track is pretty nice.
+I think the JavaScript CS track is pretty nice.